 Try a pony and trap (+ boat)

 The Gap of Dunloe is famous for its Jarveys (horsemen).
-During the summer months, they spend their days bringing people through the Gap on Jaunting Carts.
-Pulled by sturdy ponies, the carts can take small groups up from Kate Kearney’s to the Head of the Gap or to Lord Brandon’s Cottage or vice versa.
+From spring to autumn they spend their days bringing people through the Gap on Jaunting Cars.
+Pulled by sturdy ponies, the cars can take small groups up from Kate Kearney’s to the Head of the Gap or to Lord Brandon’s Cottage or vice versa.

 If you decide to do the boat trip via the Gap you would need to either walk, cycle or get the jaunting car to Lord Brandon’s cottage before 2pm.
 This would mean leaving Kate Kearney’s around 10am to allow plenty of time (perhaps a bit later if you’re cycling).
 We suggest reaching Lord Brandon’s by 1pm so you can grab a bite to eat in the cafe (cash only) and using the toilets before getting on the boat.